CuteShaun/skiwo-vue-2/README.md

 If you want run a project in dev mode, first install dependencies with `npm install` then run the development server `npm run serve`

-For deploy on gh-pages run please `npm run deploy`
+For deploy on gh-pages just run `npm run deploy`

 You are awesome, enjoy!